Search

 It’s important to note that brassicas should not be planted at the same site for more than two consecutive years.
 There’s a risk of disease buildup.

-Daikon Radish – the daikon radish isn’t just delicious when it’s pickled, it’s rapid growth and huge taproot make it popular for reducing soil compaction and fixing nitrogen and sulfur.
+Daikon Radish – the daikon radish isn’t just delicious when it’s pickled, its rapid growth and huge taproot make it popular for reducing soil compaction and fixing nitrogen and sulfur.

 Plant radish in August or September to provide them with a few weeks before the first frost.
 Radishes will winterkill once you’ve had consecutive nights in the mid to high teens.